 Esther Emard: Routhier Executive in Residence Esther Emard, MSN, RN, MSLIR holds the position of Executive in Residence at The University of Rhode Island College of Nursing.
 The title however doesn’t really tell you much about what she does.
 Interim Dean Mary Sullivan had been looking for a person to fill the Routhier Chair of […]

-Letter from Interim Dean Sullivan I am honored to lead the College of Nursing as the interim dean following the retirement of Dean Dayle Joseph in 2012.
-As former director of graduate studies, this is a new role for me with exciting possibilities at a time of unprecedented opportunities for the profession of nursing.
-With […]
+Letter from Interim Dean Sullivan, February 23, 2015 I am honored to lead the College of Nursing as the interim dean following the retirement of Dean Dayle Joseph in 2012.
+As former director of graduate studies, this is a new role for me with exciting possibilities at a time of unprecedented opportunities for the profession […]